66-24/pictogram/README.rst

 Starting Multiple Instances of Pictogram
 ----------------------------------------
-Use the following Program Arguments for each instance
+Change the following Program Arguments for each instance
 ```
 --zookeeper.port=9191
 --management.port=9091